fastrgv/CoTerminalApps/README.md

 ### RPN (reverse polish notation) command line calculator
 A cult classic.
 Recalls the HP rpn functionality.
 Type "rpn".
 This version uses differentials to calculate an error estimate.

+### Pacman (cpac)
+Pacman, is a kid friendly ascii character version of Pacman that plays in a commandline terminal.
+Pure minimalism with classic sounds and 9 predefined levels.

+Now with runtime-priority control to prevent terminal freezes, plus commandline control of gamespeed & ghostspeed.

+Runs on Windows, OSX & Linux.

+Keyboard setup is important.
+You should have a short key-delay and fast repeat setting.

+The arrow keys, or wasd-keys, or ijkl-keys control movement.
+The (x),(q) keys quit;  (p) pauses game.

+Includes executables and source code.
+Note that this game does NOT require an ncurses library in your environment.

+cpac can be given 2 optional command line parameters:
+	*) game speed 0..9; 0=slow, 5=default=medium, 9=fast;
+	*) ghost speed 0..9; 0=stopped, 2=default=easy, 9=fast;

+Before running cpac, it is recommended to resize your terminal to 60 chars. wide by 40 lines tall; then, perhaps, enlarge the font.

+### Frogger (cfrog)
+Terminal frogger is a kid friendly ascii character version of Frogger that plays in a commandline terminal.
+Pure minimalism with classic sounds and three levels.

+@@@@ is a raft of lillypads,
+QQQQ is a team of turtles,
+==== is a log,
+TTT is a truck,
+ccc is a car.

+Runs on Windows, OSX & Linux.

+Keyboard setup is important.
+You should have a short key-delay and fast repeat setting.

+The arrow keys, or wasd-keys, or ijkl-keys control movement.
+The (x),(q) keys quit.

+Before running cfrog, it is recommended to resize your terminal to 56 chars. wide by 21 lines tall; then, perhaps, enlarge the font.

 ===============================================================